 Depending on the track you take for your online Ed.S., career options can vary.
-For example, the School Counseling track can help you pursue a school counselor position, where professionals averaged a salary of $57,040 in 2019.
-Other tracks can lead to administrative opportunities such as a school principal—a position whose annual salary averaged $96,400 in 2019.
+For example, the School Counseling track can help you pursue a school counselor position, where professionals averaged a salary of $60,510 in 2021.
+Other tracks can lead to administrative opportunities such as a school principal—a position whose annual salary averaged $98,420 in 2021.
 Or you can branch into district-wide leadership positions, such as an instructional coordinator overseeing curriculum and teaching standards across schools.
-In 2019, these teaching leaders averaged $66,290.
+In 2021, these instructional coordinator averaged $63,740.
 Other educational leadership opportunities can also include:

 - Teacher Lead

 Our Online Ed.S.
 Program utilizes a collaborative online environment to facilitate learning and accommodate the busy schedules of working adults.
 We offer six eight-week enrollment periods throughout the year, making it possible to complete an affordable post-graduate degree in education in just over a year.

 The Online Education Specialist (Ed.S.)
 Certification Program has several different levels and options to choose from.

 Click here to view the admissions requirements for the different Ed.S. tracks.

 Certification is the process in which a candidate is recommended for licensure and/or rank change.
 Upon completion of a degree, certification, or rank change program, it is the responsibility of the candidate to submit the appropriate certification paperwork to the Certification Office.
 University of the Cumberlands can only submit a recommendation for certification and/or rank change completed through this institution.